jlu5/SupyPlugins/README.md

 - Provides a simple command to check whether a website is up or down (using [isup.me](http://isup.me)).

 ##### LinkRelay
 - Mod of the [LinkRelay](https://github.com/ProgVal/Supybot-plugins/tree/master/LinkRelay) plugin.
-Originally designed for use with [OVERdrive-IRC](http://overdrive.pw/), with a few extra features such as a configurable list of nicks for the relayer to ignore.
-No longer in active development.
+Originally designed for use with [OVERdrive-IRC](http://overdrive.pw/), with a few extra features such as a configurable list of nicks for the relayer to ignore. ~~No longer in active development~~.
+Development has shifted mostly to the RelayLink plugin in this repository; new users please use that instead!

 ##### NoTrigger
 - Anti-abuse script; modifies outFilter to prevent triggering other bots.